cgrates/cgrates/docs/api_tpactions.rst

    type Action struct {
-	Identifier     string  // Identifier mapped in the code BalanceId      string  // Type of balance the action will operate on Direction      string  // Balance direction
+	Identifier     string  // Identifier mapped in the code BalanceType      string  // Type of balance the action will operate on Direction      string  // Balance direction
 	Units          float64 // Number of units to add/deduct
-	ExpirationTime int64   // Time when the units will expire DestinationId  string  // Destination profile id
+	ExpiryTime int64   // Time when the units will expire DestinationId  string  // Destination profile id
 	RateType       string  // Type of price <ABSOLUTE|PERCENT>
 	Rate           float64 // Price value